Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 plt.grid(True) #add a grid
 plt.show() #print the graph
 ```
   - I realized when coding for the correlation of streams and danceability and energy that I could use the main dataframe to call the data instead of creating a separate line of code specifically calling the two columns I needed.
-I used the same code from my previous code in the "Number of Tracks Released Every Month" since I was using the same type of graph, but I realized that I did not need to group the values.
+I used the same code from my previous code in the "Number of Tracks Released Every Month" since I was using the same type of graph, but I realized that I did not need to group the values.[^5]
   - Another mistake on my part is that I used the wrong plot to see the correlation between the two variables.
 I should've used a scatter plot instead of a line plot.
   - The code for danceability and stream graph
 ```